Coauthored by James Beem

 CMS requires all DCEs participating in the GPDC model to survey a defined sample of their eligible beneficiaries with GPDC CAHPS from September through December of 2022.
 CMS gives every DCE an Annual Quality Performance Report that includes CAHPS results and benchmarks.
 If a DCE has insufficient beneficiaries, CMS can deem it exempt from conducting the patient experience survey for that year.

 The GPDC CAHPS survey is similar to the ACO CAHPS survey and asks questions about healthcare experiences like how hard or easy it is to get appointments, obtain answers to medical questions between visits, and if the patient’s healthcare team listens and explains things in a way that is easy to understand.
-The survey also asks standard demographic questions.
-A modified version of the GPDC questionnaire will be implemented for a small group of DCEs focused on patient populations with complex, or “high,” needs.
+The CAHPS survey questions also request standard demographic information .
+A modified version of the GPDC questionnaire will be implemented for a small group of DCEs focused on patient populations with complex, or “high” needs.

 All Medicare beneficiaries who visited a DCE for primary care in the past 12 months are eligible for the GPDC CAHPS survey.
 CMS selects a random sample of eligible beneficiaries from each DCE to be surveyed, and the number of patients CMS selects for samples depends on the DCE type and the number of providers participating in the DCE.
 Patients who have received hospice care, are deceased, or reside in nursing homes or skilled nursing facilities are exempt.